abap2UI5/docs/docs/development/logging.md

 ```

 ##### BAL Popup
-Compared to T100 messages, BAL logs include more detailed information, such as timestamps.
-You can also use the BAL log popup to display this information.
-All the examples above can be used as is, but for the popup app, you should use the `z2ui5_cl_pop_bal` popup instead:
+Compared to message classes, BAL logs include more detailed information, such as timestamps.
+You can also use the specific BAL log popup to display this information.
+All the examples above can be used with the `z2ui5_cl_pop_bal` popup instead.
+Here’s an example using the abap-logger:

 ```abap
 METHOD z2ui5_if_app~main.